glf30/LAB-Video-Game-Library-API/README.md

 - **`sortBy`**
   Specifies the field to sort the results by.
 Supported fields are:
-  - `title` — Sorts games alphabetically by their title.
+  - `name` — Sorts games alphabetically by their title.
   - `releaseYear` — Sorts games by their release year.

 - **`order`**